Operation Commando

 Operation Commando was an offensive undertaken by United Nations Command (UN) forces during the Korean War between 3–12 October 1951.
 The US I Corps (including four U.S. Divisions, the 1st Commonwealth Division and the Republic of Korea Army (ROK) 1st Infantry Division) seized the Jamestown Line, destroying elements of the People's Volunteer Army (PVA) 42nd, 47th, 64th and 65th Armies.
 This prevented the PVA from interdicting the UN supply lines near Seoul.

 The attack began on 3 October 1951 from the Wyoming Line, which had been extended during Operation Minden and ended on 12 October, with a few hills south of the line still in PVA hands.
 Seizing these hills required a follow-up operation—Operation Polecharge.
 As a result of this 6 mi advance, the badly mauled US 1st Cavalry Division was withdrawn to Japan for refitting.

-Commando and Polecharge were the last actions in the war of manoeuvre, which had lasted sixteen months.
+Commando and Polecharge were the last actions in the war of manoeuvre, which had lasted 16 months.
 It was replaced by a static war, characterised by fixed defences, trench lines, bunkers, patrols, wiring parties and minefields reminiscent of the Western Front in 1915–17.
 Australian involvement in this operation is known by historians as the First Battle of Maryang-san.

 Background

 Shortly after the Battle of Heartbreak Ridge got under way in September 1951, US Eighth Army commander General James Van Fleet and his staff drew up plans for an ambitious advance in the US I and IX Corps sectors.
 Since the important Ch'orwon-Kumhwa railroad was exposed to enemy artillery fire and attack, Plan Cudgel envisioned a 15-kilometer drive forward from the Wyoming Line to protect the railroad line and to force the enemy to give up his forward positions.
 Besides improving communications in central Korea, Van Fleet intended to use the railroad to support a follow-up operation in October which he had named Wrangle.
 The latter was equally ambitious, for it aimed at cutting off the Korean People's Army (KPA) forces opposing the ROK I and US X Corps on the right flank of the Eighth Army by an amphibious operation on the east coast.
 If this operation were successful, the forward line of the Eighth Army would run between Pyonggang and Kojo.
 For the landing force, Van Fleet proposed to use US Marine forces with a ROK division following them into the Kojo beach area.
-The Eighth Army commander frankly recognized that this operation would be a calculated risk and might lead to a dangerous PVA/KPA counterthrust on the west flank as the amphibious forces tried to link up with the US IX Corps along the Kumsong-Kojo road.
+Van Fleet frankly recognized that this operation would be a calculated risk and might lead to a dangerous PVA/KPA counterthrust on the west flank as the amphibious forces tried to link up with the US IX Corps along the Kumsong-Kojo road.